litmuschaos/litmus/README.md

 Another significant area of contribution is for you to describe your experiences/scenarios of running different kind of workloads (stateful & stateless) in your Kubernetes Environment.
-For example, you can describe feature or failure (chaos) scenarios for a new workload or update the scenarios of existing workload.
+For example, you can describe feature or failure (chaos) scenarios for a new workload or update the scenarios of an existing workload.
 An example template is provided below:

 ```
 Feature: MySQL services are not affected due to node failures.